 - 3–4 chopped fresh basil leaves, for garnish

-- Bring a large pot of salted water to a boil and cook pasta until al dente.
+- Bring a large pot of salted water to a boil and cook pasta al dente.
 Reserve 2 cups of pasta water before draining and set aside.

 - Meanwhile, in a large skillet over medium heat, melt butter with olive oil.
 Add shallot and garlic and cook, stirring constantly, for about 4 minutes or until very tender.
 Do not burn!

 - Add tomato paste, red pepper flakes, and vodka.
-Stir until paste fully coats the shallots and garlic.
+Stir until the paste fully coats the shallots and garlic.
 Cook for about 3-4 minutes, stirring occasionally.